Jake and the Never Land Pirates: Critical

-The series has received generally mixed reviews.
+The series received mixed reviews.
 A review in Variety called it "part video game, part interactive cartoon, part advertisement for 'Peter Pan' merchandise".
 The Los Angeles Times gave a mixed review of the show's portrayal of Captain Hook compared to the classic Peter Pan, stating that the character "has been laundered — reasonably enough, yet sadly as well — into a shell of his former self, too silly to be frightening, not even a decent bully, just a kind of (much) older boy who wants to steal your toys."
 Common Sense Media rated it "on" for ages 3 and older, praising the educational content, role models, and especially the messages of the show, and expressing only mild concern about the moderate violence.
 As the flagship of the newly launched Disney Junior channel, the series was rated the most-watched program among boys ages 2–5 during its first few weeks on the air, with 2.9 million viewers, including 1.1 million ages 2–5, and over 600,000 women ages 18–49 (presumed to be mothers and other caregivers).
 On July 27, the series was awarded #2 of the Best TV Shows 2011 list.

-The character Jake has too received positive reviews.
+The character Jake received positive reviews.
 The character has been thought of as a "classic Disney character", lovable and entertaining addition.
 He has quickly become an icon at Disney's Hollywood Studios from the popular Disney Junior Live as well as being added on the park's entrance drawings.
 The atmosphere character can be seen at the Hollywood And Vine character breakfast and the Animation courtyard, while at Disney California Adventure, Jake can be found on Hollywood Boulevard in Hollywood Land.